Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 The application for real estate agents has different functionality and a specific view for the respective real estate agents.

-Suppose you have someone in your real estate business who is in charge of different software types and applications.
+Suppose someone in your real estate business is in charge of different software types and applications.

 In that case, the Admin App is the most suitable.

 The transaction management app is for the ones in your company that might be responsible for things like collecting money or different commission scenarios and shares.